MaibornWolff/domainchoreograph/README.md

 ### Domain Environment

 A *domain environment* is used to obtain generated implementations of a choreography.
-You can also configure logging plugins for different purposes.
+You can also configure a logging plugin.

 ## Other Information
 * [License](./LICENSE)